-- Name calling. - Making fun of someone in an unpleasant way. - Stealing, breaking or hiding someone's possessions. - Storing or sending inappropriate material or messages electronically (defined as cyber bullying and including social websites, mobile 'phones, text messages, photographs and email).
-For more information about this, refer to the Cyber-Bullying Policy. - Pushing or hitting someone. - Frightening someone into doing things they do not want to do. - Intimidation to prevent someone doing something they want.
+- Name calling. - Making fun of someone in an unpleasant way. - Sexual misconduct, which includes sexist language and sexual harassment. - Unwanted touching. - Stealing, breaking or hiding someone's possessions and/or repeatedly using someone else's possessions without their consent

-• Excluding another from a game, conversation or information, knowing that it will cause that person distress.
+- Storing or sending inappropriate material or messages electronically (defined as cyber bullying and including social networks, mobile phones, text messages, photographs, email, and the school's own platforms such as Teams).
+For more information about this, refer to the Online Safety and Counter Cyber Bullying Policy. - Pushing or hitting someone. - Frightening someone into doing things they do not want to do (coercion). - Intimidation to prevent someone doing something they want. - Excluding another from a game, conversation or information.